nowhere-team/chopcheck/README.md

 ### Receipt Processing

 ~70% of Russian receipts have fiscal QR codes.
 We fetch structured data directly from the Federal Tax Service API in 2-3 seconds.
-For the remaining 30%, we use Gemini 2.0 Flash for image recognition.
+For the remaining 30%, we use Gemini for image recognition.
 ```
 QR Code → FNS API → Catalog → Enriched Items
 Photo → Gemini → Catalog → Enriched Items